Co-Productions

 Roald & Shy.
 Photo Geoff Brown

-Energy Never Dies - Kapwa Workshops
+Energy Never Dies - Kapwa Street Dance Workshops

 Josh Ongcol, James Cabrera and Mar Cortez